Behachee/Explain-Electricity-Price/README.md

 3. Install necessary Python packages as listed in the `requirements.txt` file.
 4. Open and run the notebooks in order, starting from `EDA.ipynb` to understand the data, followed by `data_cleaning.ipynb` for preprocessing, and finally the model notebooks.

-## Contribution
-Feel free to fork this repository and contribute by submitting a pull request.
-Whether it's improving the existing models, adding new ones, or enhancing the data analysis, your contributions are welcome.

-## Acknowledgments
-This challenge was made possible by the organizers and the community.
-Special thanks to the contributors for their hard work and dedication to advancing our understanding of electricity price variations.

-For more detailed information about the challenge, visit our dedicated forum and LinkedIn page.

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.